Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Discussion

 \subsection{Source 211211A}

-The unprecedented discovery of a long, 50-second duration, GRB 211211A associated with a kilonova has shown that this event might be associated with a BNS merger.
-The extended emission of a gamma ray burst exhibited a hard GRB, which was followed by prolonged, softer emission \citep{Rastinejad2022}.
-The kilonova associated with this event was similar in terms of luminosity, duration, and color to the one observed in the prototypical event GW-GRB 170817, with its progenitor confirmed to be a BNS merger.
-However, the 211211A source also exhibited several characteristics of the long GRBs, like the hardness ratio being close to their mean value; no associated supernova signal was detected.
-Thus, a massive star origin has been ruled out for this source.
+The unprecedented discovery of a long-duration (50~s) GRB 211211A associated with a kilonova indicates that this event may be associated with a BNS merger.
+The extended emission of the gamma-ray burst exhibited a hard GRB, followed by a prolonged, softer emission \citep{Rastinejad2022}.
+The kilonova associated with this event was similar in terms of luminosity, duration, and color to that observed in the prototypical event GW-GRB 170817, whose progenitor was confirmed to be a BNS merger.
+However, the 211211A source also exhibited several LGRB characteristics, including a hardness ratio near their mean value, and no associated supernova signal was detected.
+Thus, a massive-star origin has been ruled out for this source.

-From multiwavelength observations, the isotropic equivalent energy of this GRB was $5\times 10^{52}$ erg \citep{2023NatAs...7...67G}, which seems to be at the higher end of the GRB luminosity distribution \citep{Kumar2015}.
-The afterglow emission was fitted with an additional 3-component kilonova model to elucidate the excess K-band brightness and Optical-NIR data.
-From the fits, the total r-process ejecta mass was determined to be 0.047 $M_{\odot}$.
-The red, purple, and blue ejecta were fitted with velocities of 0.3, 0.1, and 0.3 speed of light, respectively.
+Multiwavelength observations indicate an isotropic-equivalent energy of $5\times 10^{52}$ erg \citep{2023NatAs...7...67G}, placing it at the higher end of the GRB luminosity distribution \citep{Kumar2015}.
+The afterglow emission was fitted using an additional three-component kilonova model to explain the excess K-band brightness and optical-NIR data.
+From the fits, we determined the total r-process ejecta mass to be 0.047 $M_{\odot}$.
+The red, purple, and blue ejecta were fitted with velocities of 0.3, 0.1, and 0.3\textbackslash{},c, respectively.